-- project (required) Project domain or database name. - username (required) Account's username. - namespace (required) Namespace ID or all for all namespaces. - start Start date in the format YYYY-MM-DD.
-Leave this and end blank to retrieve the most recent contributions - end End date in the format YYYY-MM-DD.
-Leave this and start blank to retrieve the most recent contributions. - offset Number of edits from the start date.
+- project (required) Project domain or database name. - username (required) Account's username. - namespace (required) Namespace ID or 'all' for all namespaces. - start Start date in the format YYYY-MM-DD.
+Leave this and end blank to retrieve the most recent contributions.